mathesar-foundation/mathesar-wiki/design/specs/specs-null-values.md

 ## Interactions

-### edit mode Behavior

-The 'edit mode' state of a cell changes some interactions or provides additional functionality to users while editing data in a table.
-How users enter and exit 'edit mode' must be defined in better detail as more data types and cell-level functionality are introduced.
+### Select vs. Edit Mode Behaviors

+In `Edit Mode`, a table cell provides additional functionality and interactions to users. `Edit Mode` is toggled by double-clicking on a cell.
+However, certain data types could have different interactions.
+Once specific controls for each data type are introduced, this needs to be further defined.

-For the implementation of this spec, we should consider the following notes:
+For the implementation of this spec, we should consider the following notes regarding the editing of text and numeric types:

+1. User enters `Select Mode` by clicking on any cell.
-1. User highlights the cell with a single click.
-Pressing the `delete` or `backspace` key will delete the cell state and convert it to a `NULL` value.
+2. While in `Select Mode`, pressing the `delete` or `backspace` key will delete the cell state and convert it to a `NULL` value.
-2. The user presses any key other than `delete` or `backspace` the cell enters edit mode.
-Pressing `delete` or `backspace` will delete the text inside the cell.
+3. In `Select Mode`, if the user presses any key other than `delete` or `backspace`, the cell enters `edit mode`.

-The same can be applied for boolean types too.
-The `checkbox` should be smaller than the cell.
+4. While in `Edit Mode`, pressing `delete` or `backspace` will delete the text inside the cell by removing one character at a time or a selection of characters.

+In the case of boolean types, the behavior should be implemented as follows:

-1. Clicking outside the `checkbox` would select the cell, and pressing `delete` would make the cell `NULL`
+1. Consider that the `checkbox` is smaller than the cell, so clicking outside the `checkbox` would select the cell, and pressing `delete` would make the cell `NULL.`
 2. Clicking inside the `checkbox` would toggle the value of the checkbox, similar to spreadsheets.

 ## Related Discussions